zipzopboppitybop/Tuoba/README.md

    `
    https://github.com/zipzopboppitybop/Tuoba
    `
-2. Install denpendencies into the Backend and the Frontend by making a terminal for each one and then run the following:
+2. Install denpendencies into the root of the repository with the following:

-   * `npm install`
+   * `pipenv install -r requirements.txt`

 3. Create a **.env** file using the **.envexample** provided

 4. Set up your database with information from your .env and then run the following to create your database, migrate, and seed:

-   * `npx dotenv sequelize db:create`
-   * `npx dotenv sequelize db:migrate`
-   * `npx dotenv sequelize db:seed:all`
+   * `pipenv shell`
+   * `flask db upgrade`
+   * `flask seed all

-5. Start the app for both backend and frontend using:
+5. Start the app for backend using:

+   * `flask run`

+6. Install denpendencies into the frontend repository with the following:

+   * `npm install`

+7. Start the app for frontend using:

    * `npm start`

-6. Now you can use the Demo User or Create an account
+8. Now you can use the Demo User or Create an account

 ***